Image text: "purple spots on skin featured image".

 Causes of Purple Skin in Dogs

 Skin discolouration is indeed a telling sign of cutaneous hyperpigmentation in canines, not only in dark purple or blue but sometimes in colours like black and pale brown, too.
-When dogs experience hyperpigmentation, not only does the skin’s colour change a little, its texture also often changes, frequently taking on a markedly dense and coarse feel.
+When dogs experience hyperpigmentation, not only does the skin’s colour change a little, but its texture also often changes, frequently taking on a markedly dense and coarse feel.
 Hyperpigmentation doesn’t only show up on dogs’ stomachs, but also commonly on their limbs and where their lower stomachs and thighs meet.

 Pulmonary Causes of Purple Skin

 Bruises: one of the most common causes of purple spots are injuries which result in minor bruising.
 Bruises develop due to damage of the blood vessels present below the skin.
 The healing process of such bruises causes the affected skin area to change colours into maroon, red, brown, and purple.
 Cardiac and pulmonary conditions: there are some cardiac disorders like cyanotic heart disease, congestive heart failure, cardiomyopathy, and cardiogenic shock which cause purple spots on the skin, or purplish skin colour.
-The skin may also become purplish or elicit purple spots due to varied lung diseases, including bronchiolitis, pneumonia, a serious asthma attack, choking caused due to presence of foreign matter in the airways, chronic obstructive pulmonary disease, epiglottitis, and croup.
+The skin may also become purplish or elicit purple spots due to varied lung diseases, including bronchiolitis, pneumonia, a serious asthma attack, choking caused due to the presence of foreign matter in the airways, chronic obstructive pulmonary disease, epiglottitis, and croup.
 All the above-listed conditions are severe and require urgent medical attention.

 Heart disorders, such as cyanotic heart disease, cardiac arrest, and heart failure, are common causes of purple skin.
 Rarely, purple skin is a symptom of a serious blood clot, such as a pulmonary embolism.
 Drug overdoses from sedatives, benzodiazepines or narcotics can cause purple skin.
 Obstructions in the airway, including choking, croup and epiglottitis, are further possible causes of purple skin.
 Additionally, prolonged seizures, high altitude, and cold air or water can all lead to purple skin.
 Purple skin can be a sign of a serious condition.
 If purple skin is accompanied by difficulty breathing or shortness of breath, rapid heart rate (tachycardia), chest pain or pressure, or bluish colouration of the lips or fingernails, seek immediate medical care (call 911).

 There are certain disorders of the lung that may cause the skin to turn purple.
 Bronchiolitis, a severe asthma attack, pneumonia, chronic obstructive pulmonary disease, choking resulting from a foreign object in the airways, croup, and epiglottitis – these are some of the pulmonary disorders, which may cause the skin to turn purple.
-Certain heart disorders, such as congestive heart failure, cyanotic heart disease, cardiogenic shock and cardiomyopathy, may lead to changes in the skin color to purple too.
+Certain heart disorders, such as congestive heart failure, cyanotic heart disease, cardiogenic shock and cardiomyopathy, may lead to changes in the skin colour to purple too.
 All these disorders and conditions are very serious, needing immediate medical attention.

 Other Causes of Purple Skin

 Blood spots under the skin may be either purpura or petechiae.
 Purpura might look like bruises, but they are not caused by an injury as most regular bruises are.
 Petechiae don’t look like bruises.
-They are tiny, flat, red or purple spots in the skin, but they are different than the tiny, flat, red spots or birthmarks (hemangiomas) that are present all the time.
-Sudden unexplained bruising or blood spots under the skin or a sudden increase in the frequency of bruising may be caused by:.
+They are tiny, flat, red or purple spots in the skin, but they are different from the tiny, flat, red spots or birthmarks (hemangiomas) that are present all the time.
+Sudden unexplained bruising or blood spots under the skin or a sudden increase in the frequency of bruising may be caused by:

 Diagnosing ITP as the Cause of Purple Skin